-Treatment can be any combination of

-(UV) rays to destroy illness-causing microorganisms.
+Treatment can be any combination of screening, mixing, sedimentation and filtration.
+Some systems use ultraviolet (UV) rays to destroy illness-causing microorganisms.
 UV purification may be used with other forms of filtration such as reverse osmosis systems or carbon block filters.